w3c/wai-website/pages/about/groups/agwg.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the Accessibility Guidelines Working Group is to develop specifications to support making implementations of web technologies accessible for people with disabilities, and to develop and maintain implementation support materials.
+The mission of the Accessibility Guidelines (AG) Working Group is to develop and maintain:

-To view group administrative information including information on how to join, and lists of chairs, participants, and publications, see [Accessibility Guidelines Working Group page](https://www.w3.org/groups/wg/ag/).
+* specifications for making web content accessible to people with disabilities, and
+* support materials for implementing the Web Content Accessibility Guidelines (WCAG).

 {::nomarkdown}
 {% include box.html type="end" %}